fnalways/terminus-docs/docs/how-to/terminus/controlhub/resource.md

 ![CRDs](/images/how-to/terminus/controlhub/resources/02.jpg)

-CRDs list all the Kubernetes-based CRDs (Custom Resource Definitions) in Terminus OS.
-Many of Terminus OS's cloud-native features depend on these `CRDs`.
+CRDs list all the Kubernetes-based Custom Resource Definitions (CRDs) in Terminus OS.
+Many cloud-native features of Terminus OS depend on these CRDs.

-Taking `Application` as an example, let's look at the content displayed in the **ControlHub**:

 ### Details

-It shows the name, group, scope level, and creation time of the CRD.
+Shows the name, group, scope level, and creation time of the CRD.
 There are two types of CRD scopes:

 - **Namespace**<br>
-  Indicates that each `custom resource` belongs to a Namespace.
+  Indicates that each `custom resource` belongs to a namespace.

 - **Cluster**<br>
   Indicates that each `custom resource` must be globally unique and does not belong to any Namespace.
 For instance, the Namespace itself is a resource at the cluster level.